The Combinatorial Brain Surgeon: Pruning Weights That Cancel One Another in Neural Networks: Pruning as an Optimization Problem: the Combinatorial Brain Surgeon

-\paragraph{CBS Update} We next consider the CBS Update (CBS-U) formulation, in which we aim to minimize the approximate loss from updating the remaining weights.
-We assume a selection of pruned weights as a solution $\tilde{\vy}$ for CBS-S. Hence, we abstract the binary decision variables from CBS by constraining that $\evw_i = 0$ when $\tilde{y}_i=0$.
+\paragraph{CBS Update} Next we consider the CBS Update (CBS-U) formulation, in which we aim to minimize the approximate loss from updating the unpruned weights.
+Given a solution $\tilde{\vy}$ of CBS-S, we state that $\evw_i = 0$ if $\tilde{y}_i=0$.
 That yields the following Quadratic Programming~(QP) formulation:

 By abstracting the pruned weights altogether, we can reformulate CBS-U as an unconstrained quadratic optimization problem which can be efficiently solved (see Section~\ref{sec:update}).